-- Level 1: Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2: Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3: Inputs that are not based on observable market data.
+Level 1: Unadjusted quoted prices in active markets for identical assets or liabilities;

+Level 2: Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and

+Level 3: Inputs that are not based on observable market data.

-Cash is measured using Level 1, while the Company's share compensation liability is measured using Level 2.
-The Company does not have any financial instruments that are measured using Level 3 inputs.
+Cash and share compensation liability are measured using Level 1.
+The Company does not have any financial instruments that are measured using Level 2 and 3 inputs.
 During the period, there were no transfers between Level 1, Level 2 and Level 3 classified assets and liabilities.